hanabi/hanabi.github.io/README.md

   * Cathy has a 3 clued in her hand (with no color information on it).
   * Alice clues Cathy about a brand new 4.
   * Bob blind plays red 2.
-  * In a normal Bluff, a "1-away" card is clued.
+  * In a normal Bluff, a "one-away" card is clued.
 However, Cathy sees that the highest stack is the red stack, so the 4 in her hand must be "2-away".
   * Thus, Cathy does NOT read it as a *Bluff*; she is promised red 3 and red 4, so she plays the unknown 3 as red 3.
 * For example, this IS a *Hard Bluff*:
   * Red 1 AND blue 2 are played on the stacks.
 No cards are in the discard pile.
   * Cathy has a 3 clued in her hand (with no color information on it).
   * Alice clues Cathy about a brand new 4.
   * Bob blind plays red 2.
-  * This could be a normal *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently "1-away".
+  * This could be a normal *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently "one-away".
 Thus, Cathy DOES NOT assume that her 4 is red 4, and subsequently, does DOES NOT assume that her unknown 3 is a red 3.
 However, it could ALSO be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
   * Thus, Cathy marks down both possibilities for later and does not play anything right now.

 ### The Setup Clue